Brexit Deal Deemed ‘Impossible’ After Boris Johnson And Angela Merkel’s Incendiary Phone Call

 Ever since the British P.M. presented the new deal to Brussels last week, the European Union has been asking for “fundamental changes” on his position when it comes to future trade regulation in Northern Ireland.

-With next week’s E.U. summit fast approaching, a source close to Nr.
-10 claimed that their heated chat was a “clarifying moment” for the Prime Minister, as per The Daily Mail.
-It is now reportedly likely that Boris Johnson will want to “boycott the gathering.”
+With next week’s E.U. summit fast approaching, a source close to Downing Street claimed that their heated chat was a “clarifying moment” for the prime minister, as per The Daily Mail.
+It is now reportedly likely that Johnson will want to “boycott the gathering.”

-Johnson is an advocate for a no-deal Brexit, and insists that the U.K. leaves the European bloc by the previously-stipulated deadline of October 31 — with or without an agreement.
-However, Members of Parliament have recently signed a new bill, known as the Benn Act, which essentially requires the Prime Minister to request an extension to that deadline in case Parliament does not sign off a deal by October 19.
+The prime minister is an advocate for a no-deal Brexit and insists that the U.K. leaves the European bloc by the previously-stipulated deadline of October 31 — with or without an agreement.
+However, Members of Parliament have recently signed a new bill, known as the Benn Act, which essentially requires the prime minister to request an extension to that deadline if Parliament does not sign off on a deal by October 19.

 ????